 Venice is the capital city of the Veneto region located in northeast Italy.

-Built on 120 islands and connected by over 400 bridges, visitors from all over marvel at the incredible maze of canals and narrow streets that divide the urban landscape.
+Built on 120 islands and linked by over 400 bridges, visitors from all over marvel at the incredible maze of canals and narrow streets that divide the urban landscape.

-The cultural and artistic heritage of this city is simply outstanding, and it is this what makes Venice one of the most beautiful citys in the world.
+The cultural and artistic heritage of this city is simply outstanding, and it is this what makes Venice one of the most beautiful cities in the world.

 I mean, think about it, who’s never seen a picture and not dreamt about admiring a romantic sunset from the Rialto Bridge or riding a gondola on the Grand Canal?